lordmulder/LameXP/doc/Manual.md

 LameXP can use the **Nero Digital** AAC encoder as well as the **QAAC** (Apple iTunes/QuickTime) encoder.
 This chapter describes how to set up one of these AAC encoders for use with the LameXP software.

-*Note:* If you are uncertain which AAC encoder to choose, please be aware that the QAAC encoder may produce better sound quality, according to [listening tests](http://listening-tests.hydrogenaud.io/igorc/aac-96-a/results.html), while the Nero Digital encoder is less hassle to install.
+*Note:* If you are uncertain which AAC encoder to choose, please be aware that the QAAC encoder is known to produce better sound quality (at the same bitrate), according to [listening tests](http://listening-tests.hydrogenaud.io/igorc/aac-96-a/results.html), while the Nero Digital encoder is easier to install.

 ### QAAC (Apple AAC) Encoder ###